George Hardesty: Founder/Principal

 Data Alliance: Other notes/history:

 - Data Alliance began as a network integrator in Jan.
-2002, when George left his employer at the time (IntelliSuite Technologies) to join a small team of independent consultants in a project for Club 8 Company, a Danish firm which was expanding its operations in the US: George teamed with two independent consultants; spent two weeks in Denmark; setup LANs and WANs for Club8 stores and facilities in/around New York and Phoenix.
+2002, when George left his employer at the time (IntelliSuite Technologies) to join a small team of independent consultants in a project for Club 8 Company, a Danish firm which was expanding its operations in the US: George setup the LANs and WANs for Club8 stores and warehouses in/around New York and Phoenix.

 - Influenced manufacturers to implement RP-SMA jacks on WiFi USB adapters as a replacement for the fragile MC and MMCX connectors that were the only choices in 2004 to mid-2006.

 1996 through Jan.
 2002: Sold technical solutions for Solix Systems and then IntelliSuite Technologies.
 George’s major-account sales made a transformative impact, resulting in millions of dollars in recurring revenue for both companies (detail below).
 At IntelliSuite, George was promoted to Director of Sales, and played a central role in the transformation of that firm into a successful data-center/hosting services firm, hosting entire IT environments for many large and small companies.
 Left IntelliSuite in Jan.
 2002 to begin consulting on a project for Club 8 Co. (described in first paragraph above).